nichind/pybalt/README.md

 COBALT_USER_AGENT=YOUR_USER_AGENT
 ```

-By default pybalt uses `https://dwnld.nichind.dev` as the processing instance.
+By default pybalt tries to parse any avalible instance for you.
 I recommend hosting your own instance or asking someone to give you `api key` for their instance.

 <br>
 <h2>As a CLI</h2>